 What Is Hitscan and How Does It Work?

 To put it simply, hitscan is the method that many games use to simulate projectile weapons, mostly guns.
 And how does it work?
 It’s quite simple, actually:

 - The shot registers the first object that the line comes in contact with.

 Now, some weapons that you’ll find in games (such as railguns or high-caliber sniper rifles) can hit multiple objects along a single line.
-So, when one such weapon is fired, the hit registers not only on the first object that the line comes in contact with but also with one or more others that it comes in contact with after the first one.
+So, when one weapon is fired, the hit registers not only the first object that the line comes in contact with but also one or more that it comes in contact with after the first one.
 And just like that, you have weapons that can shoot through different surfaces or damage multiple players with a single shot.

 Is Hitscan a Good Way to Simulate Firearms?